You can use the yellow contents bar at the right to jump between sections.

 Are your messages all doom and gloom, or do they appeal to your employees’ emotions in a positive way?

-In our recent research, only 38% said they’d respond to ‘guilt’ messages, and 32% to scare tactics.
+In our recent report 'It's Time to Change, only 38% said they’d respond to ‘guilt’ messages, and 32% to scare tactics.

 So you've segmented your audience, and come up with a communications strategy - now what?
 You need a compelling, engaging way to reach out to your employees.
 A cornerstone of your comms strategy should be video - we believe it's the future of pension comms.